 3. Enjoy well-structured leisure.

-A wellness retreat is a combination of doing and not doing; activity and inactivity; stimulation and relaxation.
-The schedule is designed to give you flexibility and maximum opportunity to enjoy and learn on your pace and at your time.
-You may choose a class in the morning after a vigorous workout, or a stimulating walk through nature followed by time to write and reflect.
-The opportunities are built in so that you just choose what matters most to you without any stress about how to fill your days as you may have on a standard vacation of sightseeing and travelling.
+A wellness retreat combines doing and not doing, activity and inactivity, and stimulation and relaxation.
+The schedule is designed to give you flexibility and maximum opportunity to enjoy and learn at your pace and your time.
+You may choose a class in the morning after a vigorous workout or a refreshing walk through nature followed by time to write and reflect.
+The opportunities are built so that you choose what matters most to you without any stress about filling your days as you may have on a standard vacation of sightseeing and travelling.

 4. Benefit from focused practice.

+The purpose of a retreat is to give you time to pursue what feels right to you and to find renewed energy and vitality.
 You have time to work on what matters most to you on a wellness retreat.
-If yoga feels good (regardless of how much or little you know or have practised it before you came on the retreat), then enjoy it twice a day and feel the benefits in your body with increased flexibility and improved focus of mind.
+If yoga feels good (regardless of how much or little you know or had practised it before you came on the retreat), enjoy it twice a day and feel the benefits in your body with increased flexibility and improved focus of mind.
 If you find joy and purpose in writing, reading, or reflecting, take the time to pursue your passion with time to meditate, journal, and savour nature on your own or with a group.
-The purpose of a retreat is to give you time to pursue what feels right to you, and to find renewed energy and vitality as you focus for the time of the retreat on your favourite pursuits and healing efforts.

 5. Benefit from proximity to experts and teachers.

-The teachers, guides, and yogi who lead the classes and sessions at wellness retreat programs are unique and gifted individuals full of knowledge and training in areas of your life that you can improve in.
-On your wellness retreat you are often in small classes or even solo experiences with these helpful professionals, and you are likely to learn more in a shorter time with individualised attention to your issues and questions that come up in the sessions.
+The teachers, guides, and yogis who lead the classes and sessions at wellness retreat programs are unique and gifted individuals full of knowledge and training in areas of your life that you can improve.
+You are often in small classes or even solo experiences on your wellness retreat with these helpful professionals.
+You will likely learn more in a shorter time with individualised attention to your issues and questions in the sessions.

 6. Location, location, location.

-Just as the old saying in the real estate business goes, three of the most important things about the power and pleasures of a wellness retreat are: location, location, location.
-On a wellness retreat you really do retreat, to a warm and sunny and pleasant place that is very unlike your home environment, often on a beach or other lush warm and enjoyable surroundings so that you can relax your body and mind fully.
-Away from the usual environment of your home and community, you find that your mind works a bit differently, and as you focus your attention and gentle efforts on finding changes that can benefit your life and overall health wellness, it is easier in many ways to fit these new habits and patterns into your life, in this faraway and exotic location where you go for your wellness retreat.
+Just as the old saying in the real estate business goes, three of the most important things about the power and pleasures of a wellness retreat are location, location, and location.
+On a wellness retreat, you really retreat to a warm, sunny, and pleasant place that is very unlike your home environment, often on a beach or other lush, friendly and enjoyable surroundings so that you can fully relax your body and mind.
+You find that your mind works differently from the usual setting of your home and community.
+As you focus your attention and gentle efforts on finding changes that can benefit your life and overall health wellness, it is easier in many ways to fit these new habits and patterns into your life in this remote and exotic location where you go for your wellness retreat.
 And that is part of the power of the experience.

 7. You are what you eat.

-The diet you eat on your wellness retreat may be somewhat different than what you are used to at home.
-There is a bit of a pattern developing here, of course: the climate is different than what you are accustomed to at home, the routine is different, and so of course the food you eat reflects the focus on overall body and spiritual health that is central to every good wellness retreat.
-The cuisine of a wellness retreat is usually plant-based, or heavily leaning that way, as most experts agree that the body does best on a clean diet rich with grains and nuts, fruits, vegetables, and juices.
-Typically the chef who prepares the food for a wellness retreat is trained in nutrition and healthy living so as to contribute a rich, satisfying, and fully healthy menu of local specialities from the area where you are at for the retreat.
-You may even find classes and education in food, cooking, and nutrition including everything from planning menus and selecting foods to eat to preparing and serving healthy delicious new recipes, so you just might take home some inspirations and ideas that may last a long time after your retreat.
+The diet you eat on your wellness retreat may differ from what you are used to at home.
+There is a bit of a pattern developing here, of course: the climate is different than what you are accustomed to at home, the routine is different, and so, of course, the food you eat reflects the focus on the overall body and spiritual health that is central to every good wellness retreat.
+The cuisine of a wellness retreat is usually plant-based or heavily leaning that way, as most experts agree that the body does best on a clean diet rich with grains, nuts, fruits, vegetables, and juices.
+Typically the chef who prepares the food for a wellness retreat is trained in nutrition and healthy living to contribute a rich, satisfying, and fully healthy menu of local specialities from the area where you are for the retreat.
+You may even find classes and education in food, cooking, and nutrition, including everything from planning menus and selecting foods to eat to preparing and serving healthy, delicious new recipes, so you might take home some inspirations and ideas that may last a long time after your retreat.

 8. Body moving.